Armored Heart: L'Odeur de l'Amour

 Please don’t cast that fucking spell…

 Seeker laughed at the thought.
 Even in this state, half asleep, Lanri had grown adept at projecting her thoughts to her.
-“Well, do you think you’ll fall asleep without it?” she teased as she pulled the blankets back up to Lanri’s neck.
-There was a telling silence from the woman, and she smiled.
-“That’s what I thought,” she told her as she gathered her will.
+“Well, do you think you’ll fall asleep without it?”
+She teased as she pulled the blankets back up to Lanri’s neck.
+There was a telling silence from Lanri, and she smiled.
+“That’s what I thought,” she told the woman as she gathered her will.
 She wouldn’t need much of it to put Lanri to sleep, she knew.
 She might not even need to say the spell at all.
 Just wanting it might be enough.

 I’m glad you’re here, Seeker.